 Group charts for the mainstream case UK929

-The last set of slides for the mainstream case UK929, which includes both vaccinations and NPI relaxations, shows the differential outcomes for the four population groups after 800 days, at 12th April 2022, in Charts 21 to 24.
+The last set of slides, just for the mainstream case UK929, which includes both vaccinations and NPI relaxations, reflecting our current situation in the UK, shows the differential outcomes for the four population groups after 800 days, at 12th April 2022, in Charts 21 to 24.
 Chart 2 is also included, showing the cumulative totals across all groups.

 Notice that, as expected, deaths for school-age children are extremely low (and probably should be even lower to represent UK data exactly).
 It is striking that cases for children (Group 4) at 588,982 are not very different from those for Groups 1 and 2 for younger and mid-age people, 694,650 and 448,513 respectively.